Journey

 Priority Stay

-Stay inside Shingo: Onsenkan (温泉館)
+Stay inside Shingo Village: Onsenkan (温泉館)

 This is the strongest on-site stay option in the current journey stack: an onsen in Shingo listed with overnight pricing on the municipal page, roughly a 9-minute drive from the Christ grave area.